Codecademy/ugc/content/brandondusch/build-a-3d-environment-with-three-js.md

 Let’s save and close the **helloCube.html** file.
 Next, we’ll proceed to build the actual 3D Three.js environment!

-## Step 3: establishing the 3D environment
+## Step 3: Establishing the 3D environment

 For the remaining steps, we will finish building our 3D environment in the **helloCube.js** file.
 Let’s open the file and define a function called `create3DEnvironment()`.
 Then, we will execute it directly afterwards.